Holence/WireSock-GUI/README.md

 This is a GUI for using WireSock to connect NordVPN.

+~~Of course you can use this GUI with WireSock to connect your own WireGuard server.
+The name has NordVPN in it just because I originally used Nord's server and made a built-in feature to get Nord's Socks5 server.
+I'm just too lazy to change the name now 😅~~

 ## Installation

 You need to manually install [WireSock Client](https://www.wiresock.net/) first.